groundy

 The Backend Catch: Sync Mode and Postgres vs. SQLite

-This creates a deployment gap that is easy to miss.
-A team prototyping with SQLite, reading the 1.2.0 changelog, and concluding that error-handler resume is now “free” will discover the hard way that the feature is a no-op without a real database backend and sync mode enabled.
+The real deployment gap is mode, not backend.
+A team prototyping with MemorySaver, reading the 1.2.0 changelog, and concluding that error-handler resume is now “free” will discover the hard way that the feature is a no-op without a persistent checkpointer and sync mode enabled.
 The cost is not just infrastructure; sync mode adds latency to every step, and for high-frequency graphs that latency compounds.

 CrewAI 1.14.x Checkpoint TUI: What’s Missing

-CrewAI 1.14.3[^3] shipped a redesigned checkpoint TUI with lineage and fork views.
+CrewAI 1.14.33 shipped a redesigned checkpoint TUI with lineage and fork views, building on the tree-view checkpoint TUI that landed in 1.14.2.
 You can inspect a run’s history, branch from an intermediate state, and resume with modified inputs.
 It is useful for debugging and iterative development.
+[Updated June 2026] CrewAI has since moved on to 1.15.0 (June 25, 2026); the checkpoint story has not changed in a way that touches the gap below.

 What it does not include is the specific guarantee LangGraph just added.
 CrewAI’s checkpointing is visual and interactive, not crash-resumable.
 There is no automatic error-handler checkpointing, no host-crash resume, and no distributed duplicate-execution prevention.
 The TUI lets you see what happened; it does not ensure your graph survives a kernel panic mid-recovery.